-Collin McHugh, a pitcher for the 2017 World Series Champs, the Houston Astros, along with his financial advisor, George Hiller, Jr. 16MBA, came and spoke to Assistant Professor in the Practice of Finance Tom Smith’s students about the ins and outs of major league baseball’s financial industry.
+Collin McHugh, a pitcher for the 2017 World Series Champs, the Houston Astros, along with his financial advisor, George Hiller, Jr. 16MBA, came and spoke to Assistant Professor in the Practice of Finance Tom Smith’s undergraduate students about the ins and outs of major league baseball’s financial industry.
 The lecture was in a question and answer format, which can be found below.

 Q: Our professor mentioned that you’re involved with a company that takes 10 percent of your salary.
 Could you elaborate and tell us about your mindset when you chose to participate in this program?